schmoelder/diss/doc/02_fundamentals/03_model_solution.md

 However, FEM introduces a polynomial of arbitrary order for each cell, allowing for high accuracy with a comparably low number of cells if the solution is sufficiently smooth {cite}`SchmidtTraub2020`.

 The classical FEM approach, known as the continuous Galerkin method (CG), conditions cell interfaces to be continuous, leading to a tightly coupled ODE system.
-This method presents some drawbacks, such as not naturally being conservative, challenges retaining higher order at boundaries, and being generally more complicated than FV.
+This method presents some drawbacks, such as not naturally being conservative, challenges retaining higher order at boundaries **(das stimmt glaube ich nur fuer bestimmte stabilisierte varianten, das originale schema benutzt denke ich einfach nur den Wert der boundary condition [@jan: what does this mean?])**, and being generally more complicated than FV.
-Nonetheless, this approach is currently used in Cytiva's commercial GoSilico™ Chromatography Modeling Software {cite}`gosilico`.
+Nonetheless, this approach is currently used in Cytiva's commercial GoSilico™ Chromatography Modeling Software {cite}`gosilico` **wobei die auch eine stabilisierte variante benutzen** [@jan wie würdest du das beschreiben?].

-In contrast, the discontinuous Galerkin approach (DG) assumes discontinuous cell interfaces, making it a combination of FV and FEM.
+In contrast, the discontinuous Galerkin approach (DG) allows discontinuous cell interfaces, making it a combination of FV and FEM.
 This allows for a feasible numerical flux to solve the local Riemann problem, which adds numerical dispersion to the scheme.
-This additional artificial dispersion is considered beneficial due to its stabilizing effects {cite}`Brezzi2006`.
+This additional artificial dispersion is considered beneficial due to its stabilizing effects {cite}`Brezzi2006` which reduces oscillations.
 While the DG has some drawbacks when compared to CG, such as a larger state vector due to the discontinuous cell boundaries, its stabilizing properties as well as a generally easier integration of boundary conditions compensate for these downsides.
 Recent work has shown that DG can be highly performant in terms of computational speed and is hence currently actively being researched {cite}`Meyer2020`.
+**Bei FE koenntest du noch sagen, dass wir im gegensatz zu FV und FD nicht durch die boundary conditions auf eine Konvergenzordnung limitiert sind sondern arbitrary order polynome auch arbitrary order Konvergenz heissen [asymptotisch und solange keine echte Diskontinuität auftritt; bei steilen Gradienten tritt die high order Konvergenz auch erst spaeter ein](@jan: what does this mean?)**

 (time_integration)=
 ### Time integration